My doctor told me my fibroids need treatment, but I'm confused about my options. Please help.

-UFE actually has a lower rate of complications and a higher success rate than other fibroid treatments.
+UFE actually has a lower rate of complications and a higher success rate than other uterus-saving fibroid procedures.
 It’s a time-tested procedure that has been performed by interventional radiologists for over 20 years.
 Approximately 20,000 successful UFE procedures are performed annually in the United States, and tens of thousands more worldwide.

 How do I know if I am a candidate for UFE?

 If you suspect that you have fibroids or were recently diagnosed, you may be a candidate for UFE.
 Whether or not you are a candidate for UFE depends on the exact size, number and location of the fibroids as well as your symptoms, medical history, and other circumstances.